awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 1. If a list of patches is specified using an https URL or an Amazon Simple Storage Service \(Amazon S3\) path\-style URL using the `InstallOverrideList` parameter for the `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` documents, the listed patches are installed and steps 2\-7 are skipped\.

+1. If an update is available for `python3-apt` \(a Python library interface to `libapt`\), it is upgraded to the latest version\. \(This nonsecurity package is upgraded even if you did not select the **Include nonsecurity updates** option\.\)
+**Important**
-1. On Debian Server 8 only: Because some Debian Server 8\.\* instances refer to an obsolete package repository \(`jessie-backports`\), Patch Manager performs the following additional steps to ensure that patching operations succeed:
+On Debian Server 8 only: Because some Debian Server 8\.\* instances refer to an obsolete package repository \(`jessie-backports`\), Patch Manager performs the following additional steps to ensure that patching operations succeed:

-   1. On your instance, the reference to the `jessie-backports` repository is commented out from the source location list \(`/etc/apt/sources.list.d/jessie-backports`\)\.
+On your instance, the reference to the `jessie-backports` repository is commented out from the source location list \(`/etc/apt/sources.list.d/jessie-backports`\)\.
 As a result, no attempt is made to download patches from that location\.

-   1. A Stretch security update signing key is imported\.
+A Stretch security update signing key is imported\.
 This key provides the necessary permissions for the update and install operations on Debian Server 8\.\* distributions\.

-   1. An `apt-get` operation is run to ensure that the latest version of `python3-apt` is installed before the patching process begins\.
+The `apt-get` operation is run at this point to ensure that the latest version of `python3-apt` is installed before the patching process begins\.

-   1. After the installation process is complete, the reference to the `jessie-backports` repository is restored and the signing key is removed from the apt sources keyring\.
+After the installation process is complete, the reference to the `jessie-backports` repository is restored and the signing key is removed from the apt sources keyring\.
 This is done to leave the system configuration as it was before the patching operation\.
 The next time Patch Manager updates the system, the same process is repeated\.

-   The remaining steps in the patch installation workflow apply to Debian Server 8 9, and 10\.

 1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.